menu

 System.Boolean

 true if custom values are allowed; otherwise, false.
-The default is true, allowing users to input values that are not present in the predefined list.
+The default value is true.

 Remarks